 Tom often suggests older, all-around horses for beginning riders.

 “The kids’ll stay in the business longer if parents worry more about buying a nice horse that’s fun to ride and show, rather than one that’s going to win every time,” he says.
 “It’s a problem when parents buy an expensive horse the kids aren’t ready for and can’t get along with.
 There’s too much pressure because of what the horse cost, and they’ll burn out sooner.”

 For kids to enjoy the competition of horse showing, they need to feel a sense of accomplishment and reward for their efforts.
 So Tom starts his youth riders at levels in which they can be competitive.

-“That’s the great part of AQHA — it has novice, youth and different divisions,” he says.
-“Without novice, we’d all be in trouble.
+“That’s the great part of AQHA — it has Rookie, youth and different divisions,” he says.
+“Without levels, we’d all be in trouble.
 We have many kids who’d quit if they had to show in the regular youth classes against kids who’ve been showing a long time.”

 Then he makes sure to reward his riders based on their efforts and improvements.

 “If you don’t win, I’m happy as long as you do your best,” he says.
 “If you win, and you happen to be the best of the worst, I am not happy.
 Being first is not always good.
 You have to go out and do your best.
 You can be horrible, and I’ll be tickled to death if that’s the best you can be that day.
 I try to encourage the people around me to keep in mind that it’s not bad to be last.
 It’s bad to be bad.
 If you go out and try your best and do your best, you can be satisfied with that.
 If the kids understand that, then they’re not disappointed if they don’t win.”